Sindhu-Vasireddy/MARTIMO_baseline/README.md

 - multiagent-particle-envs: Modified multiagent particle environments with sensor classes adapted from the latest Stonesoup library.
 policy: Policy networks.
 - TensorflowUpatedMaddpg: MADDPG implementation using TensorFlow 2.0 (if needed separately).

+Contributing
+If you want to contribute to this project, please follow the standard GitHub workflow:

+Fork the repository.
+Create a new branch for your feature/bugfix.
+Make your changes and commit them.
+Push the changes to your fork.
+Create a pull request to the main repository.
+Please ensure your code follows the project's coding conventions and includes appropriate unit tests.